Alternatives to animal testing: Microfluidic chips

 The choice of the material for chips is still challenging.
 One of the major materials that can be possibly used in chips is known as polydimethylsiloxane (PDMS).
 However, due to lack of facilities for mass production and drug clearance issue, the use of PDMS is still being speculated, even though it has great properties as microfluidic chip.
 Also, the biological process involved in proliferation and metabolism might be modified when compared to larger scales, because the materials have micro-structured scales comparable in size to cells.

+In general, the machinability and ease of handling of PDMS membranes in Organ Chips are often prioritized over their limitations.
+To address the poor cell adherence of PDMS membranes, coatings with natural polymers like fibronectin are commonly applied.
+However, a significant challenge in pharmacokinetics remains the unwanted adsorption of proteins and growth factors on these membranes.
+To overcome this, alternatives such as membranes made from other synthetic polymers like poly(ε-caprolactone) (PCL) have been explored.
+Recently, Doryab and colleagues introduced a hybrid ultrathin PCL/gelatin membrane, termed BETA (Biphasic Elastic Thin for Air-liquid culture conditions), which exhibits lung-like properties, including a Young's modulus of less than 10 kPa, a thickness of less than 1 μm, excellent biocompatibility, and angiogenic potential.
+This innovative membrane has been successfully employed in a "mini-lung" model.

 Future alternatives

 Organs on a chip

-The Wyss Institute for Biologically Inspired Engineering (US) intends to develop in-vitro organs for drug screening and thereby eliminate the use of animals for this type of testing.
+Some major academics institutes such as the Wyss Institute for Biologically Inspired Engineering (US) intends to develop in-vitro organs for drug screening and thereby reduce the use of animals for this type of testing.
 One model is the "lung-on-a-chip".
 This combines microfabrication techniques with modern tissue engineering and mimics the complicated mechanical and biochemical behaviours of a human lung.
+Since its rise in popularity in the early 2010s, the technology has given rise to several start-ups as well as revived several old technologies for a variety of organ models.
+Even with increasing standardization widescale adoption remains challenging and several specific organ functionalities, such as those relating to the brain, remain hard to mimick.